Manipur police arrest 5 for playing football with assault rifles

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Police said that relevant cases have been registered against them and further investigations started.
+Police said that relevant cases have been registered against them and further investigations.

 Notably, the police have taken up the initiative in response to the appeals made by several organizations including the Delhi Meetei Co-ordinating Committee (DMCC) and the Meitei Heritage Society raising concerns pressing the governments to take strict measures to maintain law and order and militants’ impunity holding arms while playing the soccer in full public views.